Rehovot: Public transportation

-The city is served internally and is also connected to other cities in the region, by bus routes operated by Egged Bus Company.
+The city is served internally and connected to other cities by bus routes operated by Egged Bus Company.

 Roads

-Rehovot is located between Trunk North-South Highway 40 and Highway 42.
+Rehovot is located between Highway 40 and Highway 42.
 Highway 40 connects the city to Kiryat Gat and Beersheva in the South, while Highway 42 connects it to Ashdod.
 Highway 40 connects the city to Lod-Ramla to the North, also providing connection to Ben Gurion Airport, and bypassing Metro Tel Aviv along the eastern edge, whereas Highway 42 connects the city to Rishon LeZion and the urban centre of Metro Tel Aviv.

-Rehovot also has access to the East-West Motorway 431, connecting the city to Modi'in as well as to Jerusalem on the East.
+Rehovot also has access to the east–west Motorway 431, connecting the city to Modi'in as well as to Jerusalem on the East.

 Route 412 (Weizmann Street) is a regional road that goes through the city centre in a Northwest-Southeast Direction, and connects it to neighbouring Ness Ziona.